animemandir/mangadex-react/README.md

 # mangadex-react

-This project started to resemble old version of MangaDex using V5 API.
+This project started to resemble the old version of MangaDex using V5 API.
 Due to CORS problems, I'm using electron to make it an desktop application.

 > Probably doesn't work if the window width < 1280px

-> This project is for my personal use and I suck at UI (I'm sorry)
+> This project is for personal use and I suck at UI (I'm sorry)
 ## Major Dependencies

 * [MangaDex API](https://api.mangadex.org/swagger.html)